turingschool-examples/movie-tracker/README.md

 #### [PSQL Commands](http://postgresguide.com/utilities/psql.html)

 ## API
-  Hopefully you will be using fetch to make all your api calls.
-If you are making a post request, note that you will need to pass in headers - with a `'Content-Type': 'application/json'`.
+You will be using the fetch API to make all your api calls.
+If you are making a post request, note that you will need to pass in an options object with a method and headers - with a `'Content-Type': 'application/json'`.
 Additionally you will need to pass any any required fields into the body.
+Check out the [docs](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) for additional info.

 ###### Users